castelao/seabird/README.rst

     profile = fCNV('your_file.cnv')

-    profile.attributes  # It will return the header, as a dictionary.
+    profile.attrs # It will return the header, as a dictionary.

     profile.keys() # It will list the available variables.